Consensys/doc.gnark/docs/HowTo/use/gnarkd.md

 `gnarkd` listens on 2 distinct TCP connections for the following:

 * gRPC calls
-* Receiving large witnesses on async calls.
+* Receiving large witnesses on asynchronous calls.

-When receiving witnesses on async calls, the server expects `jobID`|`witness`.
+When receiving witnesses on asynchronous calls, the server expects `jobID`|`witness`.

 * `jobID` is returned by `CreateProveJob` and is a ([standard RFC 4122 UUID](https://tools.ietf.org/html/rfc4122)) on 16 byte (server impl uses `github.com/google/uuid`)